-In 2017 the Government shifted the responsibility of determining the status of contractors to organisations in the public sector.
+In 2017 the Government shifted the responsibility of determining contractors’ status to organisations in the public sector.

-In 2021 the same reform will be rolled out in the private sector and from this date, medium and large businesses (and similar unincorporated bodies) hiring contractors will be liable to determine their off-payroll worker’s status; if you are in engagement with a small business, then the assessment process stays with you – the contractor.
+In 2021 the same reform will be rolled out in the private sector.
+From this date, medium and large businesses (and similar unincorporated bodies) hiring contractors will be liable to determine their off-payroll worker’s status; if you are in engagement with a small business, then the assessment process stays with you – the contractor.

 IR35 for Recruiters

 The new private-sector reform places a greater emphasis on the recruiter in IR35 status determination.
-The 2021 IR35 reform will mean that soon it will be the client’s responsibility to decide IR35 status and recruiters can help calculate the impact for their clients.
+The IR35 reform coming this April will mean that soon it will be the client’s responsibility to decide IR35 status and recruiters can help calculate the impact of the change for their clients.

 It is more crucial now than ever for the recruiter to understand the IR35 legislation and Smartwork is here to help in every step of the way.
-We have been advising agencies for nearly two decades and continuously updating our knowledge to provide the support our clients need.
+We have been advising agencies for nearly two decades and continuously updating our knowledge to support our clients’ needs.

 Contractors Inside IR35 – Working with SmartWork

 If a contract is deemed to be inside IR35, working through an umbrella company such as SmartWork could be the perfect solution.

 The primary function of an umbrella company is to organise payment for fixed-term work undertaken by independent contractors.
-When signing up with an umbrella company such as SmartWork, contractors become one of its employees with it acting as an intermediary between them and their agency, or directly the end client if no agency is involved.
+When signing up with an umbrella company such as SmartWork, contractors become one of its employees, and they act as an intermediary between them and their agency, or directly the end client if no agency is involved.

 SmartWork provides a full package with a host of additional benefits.

 - We process statutory sick pay, maternity/paternity and holiday pay and can assist you with mortgages advice and references.

 - We also cover you for all of your work-based insurances, including Professional Indemnity and Employers/Public Liability.

 - We pride ourselves on our personalised service with a dedicated account manager allocated to each contractor.
 Contractors have access to our SmartWork portal, allowing them to easily upload timesheets, submit expenses and e-sign documents.